DragonJoker/Castor3D/doc/Castor3D/DocMainPage-English.md

 Castor3D	{#mainpage}
 ========

-Castor3D is a 3D engine written in C++ 17.
+Castor3D is a 3D engine written in C++ 20.

 It works on Windows and GNU/Linux.

-It relies on Ashes as a rendering API, allowing Vulkan, Direct3D 11, and OpenGL.
+It relies on Vulkan as a rendering API.

 The project itself is compilable on supported platforms using CMake (cf. [build](Build-English.md)).